 Grant Birely | Assistant / Pitching Coach

-Grant Birely enters his sixth season on the staff at Fort Wayne, and eighth season working with current Mastodon head coach Bobby Pierce.
+Grant Birely enters his sixth season on the staff at Purdue-Fort Wayne, and eighth season working with current Mastodon head coach Bobby Pierce.
 He serves as the pitching coach and recruiting coordinator.

 In 2014 the team made program history, advancing to the team's first-ever Summit League Tournament.
 The 315 strikeouts from the season are the second-most in program history, while also ending the season with the second-most combined saves.